 Physician Orders for Life Sustaining Treatment (POLST)

 The POLST form complements your Advance Directive and is not intended to replace it.
 It is a medical order indicating your wishes regarding treatments that are commonly used in a medical crisis.
 Since it is a medical order, emergency personnel can follow its directive.
 Without a POLST, paramedics and EMTs responding to emergency calls are required to provide every possible medical treatment to sustain life.
 It is important the POLST shows what treatments you want NOW, in your current state of health.
 POLST forms are not recognized in all states.
 Check with your health care provider to see if your state recognizes this form.
-As of early 2013, Oregon and Idaho have endorsed POLST programs.
-The POLST program in Texas is in the development stage and there is no POLST program in Kansas.

 Still Not Sure?